 Testaccio Market Rome Hours: Mon-Sat 7:00am-2:30pm.
 Sun closed.
 Via Beniamino Franklin 12.

-Check out our walking food tour where private guide Marta will show you what to eat at the Testaccio Market!
+Contact us to arrange our private guide Marta to show you what to eat at the Testaccio Market!

 2. Market Trionfale (in Prati neighborhood)